drbeane/drbeane.github.io/_pages/courses/dsci303/python.md

 ---
-title: "Introduction to Python"
+title: "Python for Data Science"
 layout: archive
 permalink: /courses/python
 header:
   image: "../../../images/canyonlands.jpg"
 ---

-On this page you will find html renders of Jupyter notebooks that I developed for use the following courses offered at Maryville University:
+This page contains links to html renders of Jupyter notebooks that I developed for use the following courses offered at Maryville University:
-* DSCI 303 - Introduction Python
++ DSCI 303 - Introduction Python
 + DSCI 503 - Python
-* DSCI 130 - Introduction Programming
++ COSC 130 - Introduction Programming

+Each of these three courses includes an introduction to general programming in Python.
+The courses DSCI 303 and DSCI 503 also cover applications of Python in scientific computing, statistics, machine learning, data analysis, and data visualization.

 **Disclaimer:** These notebooks are not intended to be a standalone resource for learning Python.
 These were created to supplement lecture presentations.